ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/centos-apache.md

 <a id="3-gui-faveo-installer" name="3-gui-faveo-installer"></a>
 ### 4. Install Faveo

+At this point if the domainname is propagated properly with your server's IP you can open Faveo in browser just by entering your domainname.
+You can also check the Propagation update by Visiting this site www.whatsmydns.net.

 Now you can install Faveo via [GUI](/docs/installation/installer/gui) Wizard or [CLI](/docs/installation/installer/cli).

 <a id="4-configure-cron-job" name="4-configure-cron-job"></a>